rezen/ahermosilla.com/_drafts/2020-07-18-safer-api-clients.md

 ---
 There are two mistakes I frequently see in API clients.

-- Lack of data verifaction which is passed into RETS paths
+- Lack of data verifaction which is passed into REST paths (path traversal)
 - Lack of TLS/SSL verification